 Our Verdict · Travel Insurance

-Our opinion on BMO Rewards World Elite Mastercard Travel Insurance
+Our take on travel insurance for the BMO Rewards World Elite Mastercard

 Strong cancel and evacuation.
 Medical with an age wall.
 The BMO Rewards World Elite Mastercard travel insurance leans on a genuinely broad trip cancellation benefit, up to $2,500 per person across more than 14 covered reasons, plus emergency evacuation paid at actual cost.
 Then comes the catch most cardholders miss until it matters.
 The $2,000,000 emergency medical only works if you are under 65, and only for the first 21 days of a trip.
 Turn 65 and the built-in medical disappears unless you pay for the optional 31-day add-on.
 Standalone travel medical for a senior runs a few hundred dollars a year and erases that cliff.
 If you travel internationally, are under 65, and keep trips short, this coverage holds up well.
 If not, treat the medical line as a placeholder, not a plan.